 - Government Financing or Tax Credits.
 The property owner receives low-income housing tax credits or government financing on the property.
 RTC section 214(g)(1)(A) and (B) - Use Restriction.
 The property is subject to a recorded deed restriction, regulatory agreement, or "other legal document" restricting its use for low-income housing purposes at specified rents.
-RTC section 214(q)(2)(A)(i) and Property Tax Rule 140 - Rents Charged.
+RTC section 214(g)(2)(A)(i) and Property Tax Rule 140 - Rents Charged.
 The rents charged to lower income household occupants do not exceed the rent prescribed by the deed restrictions or regulatory agreement.
-RTC sections 214(g)(1)(A) and 214(q)(2)(A)(i) - Property Tax Savings.
-The owner certifies that the funds otherwise spent to pay taxes are instead used to maintain affordability of, or reduce rents for, units occupied by the lower income households.
-RTC section 214(q)(2)(B) - Limited Partnership: Special Requirements.
-In the case of housing owned by a limited partnership in which the managing general partner is an eligible nonprofit corporation or an eligible LLC, use and rent restrictions must be contained in an enforceable and verifiable
+RTC sections 214(g)(1)(A) and 214(g)(2)(A)(i) - Property Tax Savings.
+The owner certifies that the funds otherwise necessary to pay property taxes are instead used to maintain the affordability of, or reduce rents for, units occupied by the lower income households.
+RTC section 214(g)(2)(B) - Limited Partnership: Special Requirements.
+In the case of housing owned by a limited partnership in which the managing general partner is an eligible nonprofit corporation or an eligible LLC, use and rent restrictions must be contained in an enforceable and verifiable agreement with a public agency or in a recorded deed restriction.
+RTC section 214(g)(2)(A)(ii) and Property Tax Rule 140